codurance/site/_posts/2018-09-03-rest-review.md

 - Architecture
 ---

 There are two events that have happened recently close to each other.
-The first one was a decision to actually learn GraphQl.
+The first one was a decision to actually learn GraphQL.
 I have been thinking about it for a while, but now is time to actually put the effort on it.
 The second one was a talk with my colleague [Luciano](https://codurance.com/publications/author/luciano-palma/) in which I incorrectly made a remark about resources on REST.
 Because of both (for the former as I want to compare, for the latter to assert my knowledge), I decided to re-read both the [Fielding PhD dissertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) and the book [Rest in Practice](http://restinpractice.com/book/) by Robinson, Webber and Parastatidis.

 So here is a review of REST.